ssube/deploy-lock/README.md

       2. for an incident: `[first-responder, incident-commander]`
    4. Each author has to `unlock` before the lock is removed/released
 5. Should `LockData.env` be a string/array, like `LockData.path`?
+   1. Done
-   1. Very probably yes, because otherwise it will need `env.cloud`, `env.network`, etc, and those are not always predictable/present.
+   2. Very probably yes, because otherwise it will need `env.cloud`, `env.network`, etc, and those are not always predictable/present.
 6. Should there be an `--allow`/`LockData.allow` field?
    1. Probably yes